devplayer0/fyp/report.md

 as shown in figure \ref{fig:trace-synchronous}.
 As mentioned previously, the decoders for TPIU and ETM data included with sigrok don't support decoding synchronous mode data.
-Additionally, although `libsigrok` and `libsigrok-decode` (which provides the protocol decoders) have API's and a number of language bindings, the decoders themselves aren't very well suited to decoding a large amount of high-level data for machine analysis.
-As a result, it was decided to write a custom Python data processing script, with the potential for this to be ported to a faster language when completed.
+Additionally, although `libsigrok` and `libsigrok-decode` (which provides the protocol decoders) have APIs and a number of language bindings, the decoders themselves aren't very well suited to decoding a large amount of high-level data for machine analysis.
+As a result, it was decided that a custom Python data processing script would be written, with the potential for this to be ported to a faster language when completed.

 Decoding of the synchronous TPIU protocol, which is slightly different to the asynchronous variant implemented in the sigrok decoder, was successfully